 “He disappeared, when the battle erupted in the chapel.”

 “Have someone track him down.
+I’m sure he has outlived his usefulness to Mukesh.
+No doubt, he’s in hiding somewhere nearby.
 Meanwhile, Mukesh’s room and office should be searched.
 There must be something useful in there.
 A couple of you should interview the other Doorkeepers.
 Someone might have helpful observations or information.”

 The others around the table began volunteering for tasks, relieved to feel useful and be involved in formulating a plan to rescue Jagathy.
 They wanted an opportunity to redeem themselves.
-The Director of Defense stood stone-faced and unmoved at the podium.
+Robert stood stone-faced and unmoved at the podium.
 He turned on Marko.

 “I really don’t see how scurrying around is going to achieve anything.
 Mukesh is a powerful warlock.
 For all we know, he took Jagathy to an alternate dimension.
 We’ll probably never see him again.
 It’s unfortunate, because I really did admire Jagathy.
 But we can’t hold onto the past, we need to move on and start to rebuild.”